-Friend of the family, Paula, referenced high school memories; and shared accolades.
+Family friend, Paula, referenced high school memories; and shared accolades.

-Councilmember Hightower echoed her advocacy for blind and disabled riders; spoke to contributions to the transportation services; and stated a copy of the resolution would be provided to the family.
+Councilmember Hightower echoed Ms. Johnson's advocacy for blind and disabled riders; spoke to contributions to the transportation services; and stated a copy of the resolution would be provided to the family.